 Welfare Officer» search for more Jobs

 Welfare Officers assist individuals, families and groups with social, emotional and financial difficulties to improve quality of life by educating and supporting them and working towards change in their social environment.
-Some officers specialise in helping families, adolescents, people with substance abuse issues, homeless people, people with disabilities, people escaping domestic violence, victims of crime or criminals.
 Welfare workers work individually or as part of a team, and may be required to visit clients in their homes and attend evening community meetings.
 The duties of Welfare Officers may include:

 Welfare Officers should be able to communicate effectively with a wide range of people with a non-judgmental attitude, have good planning and organisational skills, have a sense of responsibility, be able to deal with conflict in stressful situations and have a commitment to human rights and social justice.

 Welfare workers generally require a VET qualification in community services work or a degree specialising in human services, community welfare, community development or social work.
 The Australian Association of Social Workers (AASW) provides a list of accredited social work courses.
 Others will require a social science or community or related qualification.
 Relevant community/volunteer experience will be a plus.

 Some Welfare Officers specialise in assisting particular groups or individuals such as: families; adolescents; people with substance abuse issues; homeless people; people with disabilities; people escaping domestic violence; victims of crime; or criminals.

 Education Welfare Officers